PieterVD703/Automated_ERT_Data_Filtering/README.md

 ## Features
 - Automated filtering: ability to use a moving window median filter, and/or Butterworth filtering.
 - Data visualisation: ability to generate plots to compare filter effects
-- configurable global settings: the config.py file changes to filter paramaters globally
+- Configurable global settings: the config.py file changes to filter paramaters globally
-- modular design: the organisation of distinct modules and helper functions promotes readability and maintenance.
+- Modular design: the organisation of distinct modules and helper functions promotes readability and maintenance.

 ## Structure
 ```